kevin-sebin/kevin-sebin/README.md

-<h1 align="center">Hi there 👋, I'm Kevin Sebin</h1>
+<h1 align="center">Hi there, I'm Kevin Sebin</h1>

 <p align="center">
-  🚀 Aspiring Machine Learning Engineer | 💻 Python Enthusiast | 🎓 B.Tech CS Student (Graduating April 2026)<br>
+  🚀 Aspiring Machine Learning Engineer | 💻 Python Enthusiast |
-  📍 From India | Currently building my way into the Data Science & AI world
 </p>

 ---

 ### 🔍 About Me

-- 🎯 **Goal**: Become job-ready and FAANG-level skilled in Data Science & Machine Learning by **end of 2025**
-- 🏋️‍♂️ Fitness Focus: Naturally bulking to 65kg, muscular look by year-end 💪 (Indian diet + gym plan)
-- 🧠 Always curious about: `Machine Learning`, `AI`, `Computer Vision`, `Reinforcement Learning`, `NLP`
-- 📱 Tech switcher: Moved to iPhone 16 Pro from Android recently
-- 🧑‍🏫 Helping others: Guiding students on career paths in biotech, AI, and beyond
+- 🎯 Driven by a deep passion for Machine Learning, Artificial Intelligence, and Computer Vision, with a strong command of Python programming.
+Focused on building high-impact AI solutions that tackle complex real-world challenges.
+Committed to continuous learning, pushing technological boundaries, and leveraging innovation to drive meaningful change.

 ---